Thein Sein: Union Solidarity and Development Party

 On 16 October 2012, Thein Sein was re-elected as the chairman of the Union Solidarity and Development Party (USDP) at the USDP's first party conference in Naypyidaw.
 This is in direct contradiction to the 2008 Constitution of Myanmar, which states:

 If the President or the Vice-Presidents are members of a political party, they shall not take part in its party activities during their term of office from the day of their election.

 According to the constitution, he was technically barred from taking part in party activities during his term of office.
 Because of mounting criticism over his dual role, Thein Sein handed over the chairman position of party to Shwe Mann on 1 May 2013.
 But Thein Sein will continue to play a leadership role within the ruling party and did not disqualify himself from consideration as the party's presidential candidate of 2015 election.

 Post-presidency

 A day after Thein Sein left office, the Democratic Voices of Burma published a news article that the ex-president would be ordaining as a monk on 1 April 2016 for a few days, a tradition for Burmese Buddhist men.
 According to the DVB, a "spokesperson close to the President" refused to disclose where he would be ordained, but it would be in a "small, peaceful town".

 According to a Facebook post, he was temporarily ordained under Ashin Nandamalabhivamsa in a monastery in Pyin Oo Lwin under the monastic name U Santidhamma.
 Thein Sein has since lived in quiet retirement, maintaining his silence following the 2021 Myanmar coup d'état.

-Thein Sein appeared again during an interview in April 2023, stating that the former military regime isolated the country for 20 years and that he personally negotiated for an end to sanctions during his presidency.